plmwong/log4net-raygun/README.md

 ***I use Mindscape.Raygun4Net.WebApi in my WebApi project***

-I have included a WebApi version of the log4net.Raygun package as of 4.0.0, it is included in the same log4net.Raygun NuGet package, but is not added as a project reference when adding the package.
+I have included a WebApi version of the log4net.Raygun package as of 4.0.0, it is included in the same log4net.Raygun NuGet package, but is not added as a project reference when adding the package via NuGet.
-If you wish to use the WebApi version (which uses the `RaygunWebApiClient` instead of the standard RaygunClient), then remove the log4net.Raygun.dll references and replace it with the log4net.Raygun.WebApi.dll.
+If you wish to use the WebApi version (which uses the `RaygunWebApiClient` instead of the standard RaygunClient), then remove the log4net.Raygun.dll and Mindscape.Raygun4Net4.dll references and replace them with the log4net.Raygun.WebApi.dll.

-Additionally, in WebApi, the details of the http request are available through the HttpRequestMessage, and use of the HttpContext is stringly discouraged.
-Hence, in order for the log4net.Raygun appender to be able to record the request details you will have to store the HttpRequestMessage at some stage in the WebApi pipeline:
+Additionally, you will need to store the WebApi HttpRequestMessage so that log4net.Raygun appender will be able to record the request details.
+This can either be done directly in individual Controllers, or by adding the provided `RaygunHttpRequestHandler` to the WebApi MessageHandlers.

 ```
 public class SomeController : ApiController